With the recent discussion about names, this message popped up:

 For many years, blackface was a common practice.
 White people trying to portray a black person.
 Some people still even defend this practice and think it is not wrong.
 Are there any similarities between blackface and “Spanish names”?

-This will be my last post about the topic.
 I am glad that people are discussing it and I’ve seen many teachers reflect on social media as a result.
 Because it’s time that we finally address this elephant in the language classroom.